viet34tqc/notebook/redux.md

 		- Ouput: new state
 		- Signature: (state, action) => newState
 	You can think of an reducer as an event listener which handles an event based on the received action (event) type.
+	Reducer must not do any asynchronous logic, cause other side effects.
+Side effects is any changes that is outside the functions:
+		- Making AJAX HTTP request
+		- Generating random number or unique random IDs
+		- Logging a value to console
-	Reducer must not do any asynchronous logic, cause other side effects Reducer must not mutate the state, only copy the current state then makes changes to that copy.
+	Reducer must not mutate the state, only copy the current state then makes changes to that copy.

 Redux application data flow: